emdash/udlang/README.md

 }
 ```

-A uDLang filter to render the todo list into html might look like this:
+A uDLang script to to render the todo list might look like this:

 ```
 // todo.ud